brichins/affinity_tester/README.md

  - the 2 packets are served by the same pod
  - the 2 packets are presented to the pod with the same reflective address (IP and port)

-Some versions and configurations of Kubernetes do not satisfy these requirements.
+Some versions and configurations of Kubernetes incorrectly do not satisfy these requirements.
 That is a pity because violation results in sessions to be disrupted and parts of media streams to be lost.
 This is a tool to validate if your version and configuration of Kubernetes satisfies the above requirements.